Somersham: History

 The manor of Somersham was held by the Abbots (later Bishops) of Ely who obtained it from the Anglo Saxon Ealdorman Byrhtnoth following his death at the Battle of Maldon in Essex in 991 AD.

 Somersham was listed as Summersham in the Domesday Book in the Hundred of Hurstingstone in Huntingdonshire.
 In 1086 there was one manor at Somersham and 41 households.
 There were eleven ploughlands with the capacity for a further one, 20 acre of meadows, 1361 acre of woodland, and three fisheries.

 The manor passed to The Crown when Elizabeth I seized it via dubious means at the end of the 16th century.
 New trustees were appointed in 1631, and in 1634 the residue of the term was settled for life as jointure on Henrietta Maria, Queen of Charles I, and power was given to her trustees to grant leases for terms not exceeding 21 years.
 It remained in royal hands until the aftermath of the English Civil War, when it was disposed of by Parliament.
 The manor was sold to Robert Blackborne of Westminster in 1653, who in turn sold to Oliver Cromwell's brother-in-law Valentine Walton, which ultimately resulted in a suit between the two parties.
 Following the Restoration, the manor was returned to the Crown.

 There was a substantial manor house at Somersham with formal gardens dating to the 12th century and possibly earlier.
-A Tudor palace was constructed over the mediaeval building by Bishop James Stanley, of Ely, under Henry VII but by the time the Hammond family came into possession in the late 17th century the buildings were in a poor state of repair.
+A Tudor palace was constructed over the mediaeval building by Bishop James Stanley, of Ely, under Henry VII.
+John Lesley, Bishop of Ross, a diplomat for Mary, Queen of Scots, came to Somersham and Fenstanton as a prisoner of Richard Cox, Bishop of Ely in 1571 and wrote about a deer hunt in the park.
+In September 1588, a survey of the property was made, naming several rooms in house and noting a bridge from the moated house to the park.
+The estate came to the crown.
+In 1604, anticipating a visit, James VI and I wrote to the keeper Sir John Cutts requesting that he stock the park.
+By the time the Hammond family came into possession of the palace site in the late 17th century, the buildings were in a poor state of repair.
 They were pulled down in the middle of the 18th century.

 In the latter part of the 14th century, the church in Somersham was a living in possession of the English Cardinal and papal courtier Adam Easton and he relied on its wealth until his death in 1397.

 During the 18th century there was a Spa just outside the town that was actively promoted by one of the royal surgeons.
 James Hammond, an elegiac poet who died in 1742, was born and brought up in Somersham; his work remained popular throughout the 18th and 19th centuries, being reprinted several times, but is no longer well known today.